 Dear Maritime Cadets, Families, Staff, Teachers and Community Members,

-None of us were happy that, due to continued COVID 19 concerns, our 2020-2021 school year would begin remotely.
-However, with the support of CEO, Mr. Mattioni, Elementary School Principal, Mr. Saunders, High School Principal, Ms. Feria, our board members and special education staff, we were able to offer some limited live instruction for our special education cadets.
-It is my sincerest hope that we will be able to return to “in person” school in November.
+The 2020-2021 school year was a struggle, due to COVID.
+I was very happy that, with the support of CEO, Mr. Mattioni, Elementary School Principal, Mr. Saunders, High School Principal, Ms. Feria, our board members and special education staff, we were able to offer limited live instruction for our special education cadets.
+Additionally, our virtual cadets remained on task and were able to make academic progress.

 Kimberley Bonanni - Director of Specialized Services